mykoman/tryHacKMe-nodeJs-todo/README.md

 - create database to store data eg todoList.
 - Create an empty collection alongside.
 You can can call it todos
+- use the .env.example file to create your own .env file and set the respective parameters to use